 Soon after finishing his academic studies, he decided to put it all into practices; he then travels to Europe and South America to analyze soccer plays, techniques, and teaching methods of soccer Clubs.

 After his South American odyssey, Geo returns to Mexico to work in the Televisa-Network.
 There he began directing important television shows such as “Bailando por un Sueño”, “Cantando por un Sueño”; “Pequeños Gigantes” among many others.
 Following such great success, Geovanny decides to try for new territories; which, leads him to the entertainment capital of the world: Los Angeles, California.
-Destiny took them both, him and Ricardo then decided to embark on a new project combining their passions.
-This dream project had been on the works for years before, and now with their crossed paths in one they decided to begin the UNITED SOCCER TALENTS FOUNDATION (UST-Foundation).
+Destiny took them both, he and Ricardo then decided to embark on a new project combining their passions.
+This dream project had been in the works for years before, and now with their crossed paths in one, they decided to begin the UNITED SOCCER TALENTS FOUNDATION (UST-Foundation).

 Now, Geovanny Balderas as one of the Co-founders and Co-President of the UST-Foundation works by using his knowledge, experience, and interpersonal contacts to help shape the youth with values and promote the talent of North American youth.

 “It’s amazing what you can accomplish if we work together as a team!”